 netsh advfirewall set publicprofile state off

-After running the commands, you can close Windows Terminal.
+After running the commands, close Windows Terminal.

-How to Turn On or Off Microsoft Defender Firewall Using PowerShell
+Turn On or Off Microsoft Defender Firewall Using PowerShell

 PowerShell is another way to manage the firewall.
 Here’s how: